joshuawyadao/SWEN-WebCheckers/docs/DesignDoc.md

 The game must follow the standard Chess rules.

 ### Definition of MVP
 The Minimum Viable Product is a WebCheckers Application that allows players to sign-in and find other players to play a match of Checkers.
-You are allowed to resign if you have to go mid game or you can play it to victory/defeat.
+You are allowed to resign if you have to leave mid-game or you can play to victory/defeat.
 You can sign out whenever you please, however your game will not be saved.

 ### MVP Features
 Sign in:
 	- Allows you to sign in and play against other players

 	- You MUST be signed in to start a match and see other lobbies